-For starters note that it uses only an x1 connecter and conforms to PCIe v3.0 protocol.
-Hence, it has a max throughput of 985 MB/s – this is actually the theoretical max throughput of a single PCIe v3.0 lane, in reality the throughput rate is lower than this.
-But for simplicity sake we will take 985 MB/s for this example.
+It uses only an x1 connecter and conforms to the PCIe v3.0 protocol.
+Hence, it has a maximum throughput of 985 MB/s – the theoretical max throughput of a single PCIe v3.0 lane.
+In reality, the throughput rate is lower than this.
+But for simplicity’s sake, we will take 985 MB/s for this example.

-If you have all 6 hard disks operating at max capacity at the same time, you will experience serious bottlenecks i.e 200MB/s x 6 = 1200 MB/s when your actual capacity is only 985 MB/s.
+If you have allsix6 hard disks operating at max capacity simultaneously, you will experience severe bottlenecks, i.e., 200MB/s x 6 = 1200 MB/s when your actual capacity is only 985 MB/s.

 This situation would have been even worse had the expansion card conformed to only PCIe v2.0 (500 MB/s per lane).